FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 5 – Publish/16-Publishing Preparations/16-Publishing Preparations.md

 1. The `CODE_OF_CONDUCT.md` file, as present in the templates repository is a generic text that can be applied to any future trainings.
 2. Go over the text and make any desired changes.
 3. Make sure to alter the contact information for the person responsible for the enforcement of the code of conduct rules, specified in the `Enforcement` section.

+### Filling out RELEASE_NOTES.md

+1. Open the `RELEASE_NOTES.md` file by clicking on its name from the left-hand directory tree.
+2. The file uses a special Markdown syntax which allows its contents to be shown as collapsed on the syllabus home page, thus preserving space.
+3. For the initial release, alter the text below the `1.0.0` heading and make sure to also update the date of the release in the heading itself.
+4. For all subsequent releases, add a new level two heading using two hash symbols on a new line, (`##`) just below `<summary>Release Notes</summary>`.
+Ideally, the `RELEASE_NOTES.md` file should list the various versions in a descending order, sorted by the release date.

 ### Committing Changes